 The preparation of the financial statements requires an assessment on the validity of the going concern assumption.
 The validity of the going concern assumption is dependent on finance being available for the continuing working capital requirements of the company and finance for the development of the company's projects becoming available.
-Based on financial support received to date from the shareholders, and their financial commitment to continue to support the company for a period of at least twelve months from the date of approval of these financial statements, the directors believe that the going concern basis is appropriate for these financial statements.
+Based on financial support received to date from the directors, and their commitment to continue to support the company for a period of at least 12 months from the date of approval of these financial statements, and the confirmation from Conroy Gold and Natural Resources Plc, that it will not seek repayment of amounts due by the company within 12 months of the date of approval of the financial statements unless the company has sufficient funds to repay such amounts, and the confirmation received that its immediate funding requirements will continue to be met through increases in the shareholder loan to enable the company to discharge its current liabilities as they fall due, the directors believe that the going concern basis is appropriate for these financial statements.
 Should the going concern basis not be appropriate, adjustments would have to be made to reduce the value of the company's assets, in particular the intangible fixed assets, to their realisable values.